 Then I realized my son had somehow jumped from preK work to solid elementary – with fluent reading and writing and advanced math…and all those printables were just taking up space.

-Then, I threw out all our printables and changed the way we learn.
+I threw out all the printables and changed the way we learn.

-I spent tons of money on paper, ink, and laminating when my middle girls were little.
+I spent tons of money on paper, ink, and laminating when my middle girls were very little.

 Printables worked for us then.

-Now that my kids are growing up, the printables are boring and are met with eye rolls and just simply ignored.
+Now that my kids are growing up, the printables are boring and are met with eye rolls or just simply ignored.

 I really don’t have the storage space for all those bins with files of 3-part cards, file folder games, and cutesy literacy and math activities.
-We move frequently with the military, and downsizing is a necessity.
+We move frequently with the military, and being minimalist is a necessity.

-It’s very freeing to throw out things I don’t want or need anymore – trash, recycling, charity.
+It’s very freeing to throw out things I don’t want or need anymore – trash, recycling, donations.

 Printables can be a good introduction or substitute for learning about places, events, or people when you can’t travel to experience those things.

 Also, I’m not into household printables either.
 I know they work for some people, but after years of trying and wasting so much paper, I am no longer in denial.
 I have come to terms with my preference to leave no paper trail.